anchvo/pp3-pressure-watch/README.md

 The program could be improved by various future updates, including:

+- Additonal data validation to set tighter constraints for what data can be entered e.g. a specific number range for the values
 - The option for the user to put in additional data, especially for a second week of blood pressure numbers, allowing for a better overall result
 - The option to end the program with a user input and only delete the data then
+- Code optimisation to minimise repeated code.
+Especially when more used to working with Python and more advanced in the learning stage, optimisation processes should be considered

 ## Credits